First simultaneous global QCD analysis of kaon and pion parton distributions with lattice QCD constraints

 {\it Outlook---} The behavior of the valence and sea quark PDFs in the kaon will be further elucidated by the AMBER experiment~\cite{Denisov:2018unj} at CERN, which plans to measure the first kaon-induced DY cross sections in nearly 50 years.
 To assess the impact of these measurements, we estimate in Fig.~\ref{f.impact} the discriminating power that kaon DY cross sections at AMBER kinematics would have on the current uncertainties on the kaon valence PDFs.
 Specifically, we perform discrimination tests of the PDF samples that sit at the boundaries of 25\% and 68\% CIs against the mean values using log-likelihood ratio tests mapped into $Z$-scores as a function of machine luminosity.
 The likelihood ratios are computed for the truncated values of the $x$-weighted moments of $\bar{u}_v^{K^-}$ and $s_v^{K^-}$.
 While marginal impact is found for luminosities below $10^{-3}~{\rm fb}^{-1}$, and moderate impact is observed in the range of $10^{-3}$ to $10^{-2}$~fb$^{-1}$, an ideal discrimination beyond $3\sigma$ can be achieved for luminosities above $\approx 2 \times 10^{-2}$~fb$^{-1}$.
 Availability of $K^+$ beams, in addition to $K^-$, would significantly enhance the ability to resolve the different PDF flavors in kaons.

-Other experiments, such as at Jefferson Lab with 11~GeV or upgraded 22~GeV electron beams, as well as the Electron-Ion Collider (EIC), can access the kaon PDFs via the Sullivan process~\cite{Sullivan:1971kd} through detection of a $\Lambda$ hyperon in coincidence with the scattered electron, $e p \to e \Lambda X$.
+Other experiments, at Jefferson Lab with 11~GeV or upgraded 22~GeV electron beams, or at the Electron-Ion Collider (EIC), could access the kaon PDFs via the Sullivan process~\cite{Sullivan:1971kd} through detection of a $\Lambda$ hyperon in coincidence with the scattered electron, $e p \to e \Lambda X$.
 The Jefferson Lab experiments would kinematically access the valence region, having substantial overlap with AMBER, while the EIC would be sensitive to sea quark and gluon distributions at small $x$.
-Constraints on the kaon chiral splitting function, which will be needed to interpret these types of experiments, can be estimated from previous $pp \to \Lambda X$ measurements from CERN~\cite{Blobel:1978yj}.
+Constraints on the kaon chiral splitting function, which will be needed to interpret these types of experiments, can be estimated from previous $pp \to \Lambda X$ measurements \cite{Blobel:1978yj}.

 Additional constraints on strangeness in the kaon could come from kaon-induced charged-current charm meson production, which can access the strange quark through a charged $W$-boson exchange, $e p \to \nu D X$, as well as tagged semi-inclusive DIS, $e p \to e \Lambda K X$, which will require knowledge of the kaon fragmentation functions from global analyses \cite{Moffat:2021dji, Anderson:2024evk, deFlorian:2017lwf, AbdulKhalek:2022laj}.
 While challenging, such next-generation experiments could be instrumental in providing for the first time a full picture of the full quark flavor decomposition of the simplest strange hadron.